Ethylene Oxide Class Action Lawsuit Filed Against B. Braun Medical Over Allentown, Pennsylvania Plant Emissions

 B. Braun Medical faces a class action lawsuit over ethylene oxide emissions into a Pennsylvania community, which may have caused area residents to face a long-term cancer risk from unknowingly inhaling the toxic gas.

-The complaint (PDF) was filed by Adam Akarsoy in March in the U.S. District Court for the Eastern District of Pennsylvania, seeking class action status to pursue damages for similarly situated individuals who were impacted by ethylene oxide exposure caused by Braun’s medical manufacturing and sterilization plant in Allentown, Pennsylvania.
+The complaint was filed in the U.S. District Court for the Eastern District of Pennsylvania in March 2020, seeking class action status to pursue damages for similarly situated individuals who were impacted by ethylene oxide exposure caused by Braun’s medical manufacturing and sterilization plant in Allentown, Pennsylvania.

 According to the lawsuit, the plant was prone to release of large amounts of ethylene oxide, which is used in the medical device sterilization process, sometimes reaching as high as 8,960 pounds in a single year.